Maha minister asked cops to collect Rs 100 cr per month: Singh | Law-Order

 Assistant police inspector Waze was recently arrested by the National Investigation Agency (NIA) during its probe into the recovery of an explosives-laden SUV near Ambani's house on February 25.

 Waze, an ''encounter specialist'', has also been facing heat in the murder case of Thane-based businessman Mansukh Hiran, who was in possession of that SUV.
-Hiran was found dead in a creek in Thane district on March 5.
-The NIA has taken over the HIran death case.
+Hiran was found dead in a creek in the Thane district on March 5.
+The NIA has taken over the Hiran death case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)